Flyingfish812/p2myth/docs/Ship/Havoc.md

 |--|--|--|--|--|--|--|--|--|
 | 52.36 | 30.55 | 250.09 | 58 | 280.64 | 302.45 | 60 | 387.00 | 66 |

+## Comments

+- 五香fish: An offensive ship, it's better to maximize the main's AOE damage when playing.
+Alpha APEX highly recommended.

 ## Survival

 - No defense other than ML.
 Plus ML is no reliable defence, especially in Blight where they are fast bullets and lasers.